 A slew of social media monitoring tools have cropped up to accommodate this need.
-They allow you to “listen in” to conversations and glean useful insights.
+While they don’t tend to offer the kind of robust analysis that dedicated sentiment analysis are designed to produce, they do allow you to “listen in” to conversations and glean useful insights.

 If you’re looking to do online sentiment analysis but you’re struggling with a limited budget, here are five free social media monitoring tools to get you started!

 Find out what people are saying about your brand quickly through Topsy.
 While it has a paid version, the free one is great too.
 You can easily track the buzz on Twitter about your website, branded keywords, or important non-branded keywords relevant to your industry.

 If you work in content marketing, chances are you’re sharing content from your website all the time.
 But where are those links going?
 Find out through BackTweets.
 It lets you search through a tweet history to find who is distributing links that go back to your website, as well as what they had to say about your link.

 This Twitter client is designed to help you search realtime tweets.
 By cutting through the noise, you can monitor topics that matter to you, whether it’s chatter about your company or an unfolding current event that’s relevant to your business.
 In other words, you can perform online sentiment analysis as an event is happening, making it possible to respond quickly and accurately.

 Advertised as being like Google Alerts for Twitter, this site monitors the terms and URLs you care about.
 It sends hourly updates to make sure you don’t miss anything on the rapidly-moving Twittersphere.
 And if you fork over some cash, you get updates every 15 minutes.